eliottjohnson/Obsidian-Vault/Fellowship/CCC/Cern Control Center Tips and Tricks.md

 * Put on scope 1
 * For waterfall, open the analysis tool

-For several traces
+* For several traces
-Scope1 ->
+* Scope1 -> Show scope options -> Number of traces: 20